 I remember back in the late 90s, visiting a local supermarket, and picking up a huge box containing the now classic CRPG, Baldur’s Gate.
 Would you believe I had to cough up $70?
 I kid you not: $70!
 Nowadays, anyone can grab it from GOG.com for $10, and it even includes the expansion.
 Do keep in mind, however, that my tale did take place almost 15 years ago and suffice to say, a lot has changed since.
 Not all for the better either.

 While I can not think of many reasons to craft a physical copy of your game in 2014, some do exist.
 Now, as a developer, you have to cater to as many potential customers as possible, to maximize profits.
 Localization, multi-platform, accessibility and much more should all be part of the plan.
 But all that is easy enough, now that it’s all digital.
 Imagine for a second, trying to ‘outsource’ the translation of your game, in a time before social media, email and such cool stuff became common tools.
 Scary, I know.

 On the other hand, there are certain disadvantages to having just about abandoned physical media, when it comes to video games.
 Two words: collector’s item.
 Sure, you can get a ‘special edition’ and ‘unique launch DLC’ for games, but believe me, that’s nowhere near the same as owning a physical limited edition; a claim my Baldur’s Gate II Limited Collector’s Edition would back me up on, if only it could speak.

 Alright, enough of that – it’s time for The Recap!
-My previous The Indie Post got delayed, which gave me an excuse to use it as a ‘2013 recap’, a year I thoroughly enjoyed.
+My previous The Indie Post got delayed, which gave me an excuse to use it as a 2013 recap.
 On that note, how about we travel back in time, or rather, attempt to relive the days of questing for glory, with Heroine’s Quest: The Herald of Ragnarok?
 Easily one of the best games I’ve played in a while.